You might also be interested in learning about AI-powered language quality assurance and the AI suggestions features.

 When setting up an AI Translation task, the advanced options are limited to the following:

-Apply 100% translation memory matches — when enabled, Lokalise will search for exact (100%) matches in the translation memory for the strings included in the task.
-If a match is found, it will be used directly, ensuring consistency with previous translations.
+Apply 100% translation memory matches — when enabled, Lokalise will search for exact (100%) matches in the translation memory for all strings included in the task.
+If a match is found, it is applied automatically.
+AI will not modify these segments and no AI words are consumed.

 Adjusting task scope